rikhuijzer/DataFramesFork.jl/docs/src/lib/metadata.md

 The general design rules for propagation of table metadata is as follows:
-* for all operations that take a single data frame like object and return a data frame like object table level metadata is preserved;
+* for all operations that take a single data frame like object and return a data frame like object table level metadata is propagated to the returned data frame object; similarly operations that mutate a single data frame object do not affect table level metadata;
 * for all operations that take more than one data frame like object and return a data frame like object (e.g. `hcat` or joins) table level metadata is preserved only if for some key for all passed tables there is the same value